ernesto-aleman01/SYSC4907-SAV/README.md

 1. Exit Ros with ctrl+c in the ROS console.
 Do this before closing Airsim, which should be relaunched for every test run to start from a known situation in Airsim.

-2. To create a new test route, download a standard installation of Python for the desktop (ROS' installation of it does not come with Tkinter).
-In a command prompt, navigate to the cloned project directory, go to src/mapping_navigation/scripts and execute "python TestGUI.py" to launch the route making GUI.
+2. To create a new test route, download a standard installation of Python for the desktop (ROS's installation of it does not come with Tkinter).
+In a command prompt, navigate to the cloned project directory, go to src/mapping_navigation/scripts and execute "python TestGUI.py" to launch the route-making GUI.
 The command "pip install Pillow" and "pip install networkx" need to be done first.

     > In the GUI, simply click on any red node illustrated on the map and the shortest path will be generated.
     >